 Please join us to #MakeClimateAClass this spring!
 This means devoting a portion of your regular class (or work) time in your non-climate classes to a discussion of how your field contributes to the understanding of climate change, climate solutions or climate justice.

-If you are interested or need inspiration, feel free to contact one of the faculty organizers: Binney Girdler, Darshana Udayanganie, Richard Koenig, and Elizabeth Manwell or staff organizers: Sara Stockwood and Greta Farley
+If you are interested or need inspiration, feel free to contact one of the faculty organizers: Michael Wollenberg, Ethan Cutler, Binney Girdler, Darshana Udayanganie and Elizabeth Manwell or staff organizers: Sara Stockwood and Greta Farley

-The 2025 Participants spreadsheet automatically updates after completing the 2025 Faculty Sign Up form.
+The 2026 Participants spreadsheet automatically updates (after a slight delay) after completing the 2026 Faculty Sign Up form.

 Faculty Spotlights from previous years: